 Now, let’s check out what’s actually inside the box:

 - Furniture-style stand with triple-pedal system and music rest

 - “50 greats for the Piano” book

-Below, please take a look at some of the best selling upright digital pianos that are currently still available for sale on Amazon, which you can then compare to the Yamaha CLP-535:
+Below, please take a look at some of the best selling upright digital pianos that are currently still available for sale online, which you can then compare to the Yamaha CLP-535: